 Limitations on the payments that Citigroup Inc. receives from its subsidiaries could also impact its liquidity.
 As a holding company, Citigroup Inc. relies on interest, dividends, distributions and other payments from its subsidiaries to fund dividends as well as to satisfy its debt and other obligations.
 Several of Citi's U.S. and non-U.S. subsidiaries are or may be subject to capital adequacy or other liquidity, regulatory or contractual restrictions on their ability to provide such payments, including any local regulatory stress test requirements and inter-affiliate arrangements entered into in connection with Citigroup Inc.'s resolution plan.
-Citigroup Inc.'s broker-dealer and bank subsidiaries are subject to restrictions on their ability to use funds deposited with them in brokerage or bank accounts to fund their businesses.
+Citigroup Inc.'s broker-dealer and bank subsidiaries are subject to restrictions on their ability to lend or transact with affiliates, as well as restrictions on their ability to use funds deposited with them in brokerage or bank accounts to fund their businesses.